 Probate Judges, like other governmental units, are faced with the responsibility of implementing sound financial management and accounting controls over the monies collected.
 He collects fees for various licenses, recording documents, mortgage tax, deed tax, casual sales tax, and other miscellaneous items.
 All funds collected by the Judge are required to be disbursed to the designated agencies each month.
 These agencies include state, county, city, schools, fire departments, Henry County Health Care Authority, marine police division, conservation, etc.

-The Probate Judge presides over all probate court hearings which include, probate of wills, administrations, conservators, guardianships, adoptions, legitimation’s, name changes, condemnations, and mental commitment hearings.
-He performs marriage ceremonies.
-The Probate Judge is required to preserve all documents, files, papers and orders, together with all attachments required by law to be recorded and filed in his office.
+The Probate Judge presides over all probate court hearings which include, the probate of wills, administrations, conservators, guardianships, adoptions, legitimations, name changes, condemnations, and mental commitment hearings.
+The Probate Judge is required to preserve all documents, files, papers, and orders, together with all attachments required by law to be recorded and filed in his office.
 These records become permanent records of his office.
-The following records are also recorded in the probate office: plats, maps, judgments, liens, deeds, mortgages, corporations, lis pendens, marriage licenses and military discharges.
+The following records are also recorded in the probate office: plats, maps, judgments, liens, deeds, mortgages, corporations, lis pendens, marriage licenses, and military discharges.

 The probate office has numerous duties such as assessing and collecting advalorem taxes and issuing plates for motor vehicles, trucks, trailers, motorcycles, ambulances, etc. We have over one hundred fifty different tag types.
 We sell hunting, fishing, and boat licenses, temporary tags, replacement tags, and handicap tags and decals.
 This office issues driver’s licenses and state and county business licenses.